matey97/TugTestResources/README.md

 # TugTestResources

-This repository contains all the resources used for the paper **Instrumented Timed Up and Go test using inertial sensors from consumer wearable devices**
+This repository contains all the resources used for the AIME 2022 conference paper *Instrumented Timed Up and Go test using inertial sensors from consumer wearable devices*

-The research aims the self-assessment of the Timed Up and Go (TUG) test using a smartwatch and a smartphone device, used as a sensing and  a computing device, repectively.
+The research aims the self-assessment of the Timed Up and Go (TUG) test using a smartwatch and a smartphone device, used as a sensing and  a computing device, respectively.

 ## Resources